How We Started

 STERNLINES was a business that came to fruition through a combination of chance and circumstance.
 At the time we had no idea that our interests in spending time on the water here in New England would have ever turned into a growing regional brand.
-During our inception in 2012, we began reclaiming small amounts of lobster rope on a part time basis from our friends who were Maine lobstermen and women!
+During our inception in 2012, we began reclaiming small amounts of lobster rope to make our original lobster rope doormats on a part time basis from our friends who were Maine lobstermen and women!
 Not knowing where this journey would take us, we slowly began reclaiming larger amounts of lobster rope to meet an increased demand for wholesale customers and gift shops here in New England.
 It was absolutely surreal!
 In 2015, our lives as parents and co-founders changed forever when we lost our first son CJ as infant.
 At the time Liz had initially planned to take one year off of teaching to spend time at home as a new mom.
 At the same time, Mike had just finished graduate school at Boston University and had modeled STERNLINES as a graduate project in marketing management.

 As time has moved along, we have been fortunate enough to grow both STERNLINES and our family (with two more children).
 What began here in Maine with skilled artistry and a passion for a nautical lifestyle, has evolved into a growing business where we have reclaimed almost 100,000 pounds of plastic based (Polypropylene) lobster rope that would have otherwise ended in a landfill.
 A major part of our family based business continues to consist of creating sustainable and environmentally friendly products that truly bring a small piece of Maine into your home!
 To remain socially responsible is an ongoing commitment.
 As our product line continues to expand, our focus is to continuously take steps toward improving the quality of our goods and supporting our local and global environment.